Frequently Asked Questions

 A Therapy Animal is a pet that is trained with its owner, as a team, to provide comfort and stress relief to others in a variety of situations.

-Therapy pets are most often dogs but can be animals of other species.
-VIP Dog teams only train dogs for Therapy Teams.
 Therapy dogs are working dogs (dogs with jobs), but they are not Service Animals.
-Federal law does not legally define Therapy Pets and they do not have any legal protection under the Americans with Disabilities Act of 1990 (ADA).
+Federal law does not legally define Therapy Dogs and they do not have any legal protection under the Americans with Disabilities Act of 1990 (ADA).

-To become a certified Therapy Pet, most organizations have evaluations the handler and pet must pass as a team.
+To become a certified Therapy Dog, most organizations have evaluations the handler and dog must pass as a team.
 Certification typically includes insurance coverage, consistent visit and behavior guidelines, animal health assurances, and cleanliness standards.

-Federal law does not have a legal definition of a Therapy Pet.
-Additionally, federal law does not allow Therapy Pets in public place that have “no pets” policies.
-Therapy Pets are only allowed into facilities where they have been invited, or that are open to any pet.
-However, state laws may allow Therapy Pets to travel on public transportation to and from scheduled therapy visits.
+Federal law does not have a legal definition of a Therapy Dog.
+Additionally, federal law does not allow Therapy Dogs in public place that have “no pets” policies.
+Therapy Dogs are only allowed into facilities where they have been invited, or that are open to any pet.
+However, state laws may allow Therapy Dogs to travel on public transportation to and from scheduled therapy visits.

 What breed of dog makes a great therapy dog?